Contributing to the Handbook

 If you’re not sure, ask for a second opinion in #tts-handbook first.

 - do not merge yet: Delay merging this pull request until the label has been removed

 - help wanted: Need additional assistance

-- Into is incorrect/outdated: The current information that is there needs tending to
+- info is incorrect/outdated: The current information that is there needs tending to

-- Need new Content: There is information that is not present that should exist
+- new content needed: There is information that is not present that should exist

 - 2-4 hours: Hold my callz

 Content and accessibility

 This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the CC0 1.0 Universal public domain dedication.

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.